ish-101/HTML-Input-Type-SerialNumber/README.md

 ### Auto Completion
 Some Serial Numbers have separating characters, such as dashes, between the pieces.
 This input field __automatically adds__ those separators wherever required.

-Since both these features LIVE, this software __assists__ the user while filling out the Serial Number, instead of simply pointing out that it was wrong.
+Since both these features LIVE, this widget __assists__ the user while filling out the Serial Number, instead of simply pointing out that it was wrong.

 ## [DEMO](http://ishpreet.tech/projects/HTML-Input-Type-SerialNumber/demo)